 - current name

 - desired name

 - any past felony convictions

-- fingerprints (only if there are past felony convictions)
+- fingerprints (only if you have past felony convictions)

-If the petitioner neglects to include past felony convictions and the judge learns about it, the judge will automatically deny the petition.
+If you neglect to include past felony convictions – and the judge learns about it – the judge will automatically deny the petition.

 In addition to the petition, other required paperwork typically includes:

-- a Notice of Petition for Change of Name (which is not necessary to fill out if the petitioner is also changing gender identity); and
+- a Notice of Petition for Change of Name (which is not necessary to fill out if you are also changing gender identity); and

-- Request for Summary Disposition & Declaration in Support (which asks the judge to grant the name change without holding a hearing)
+- Request for Summary Disposition & Declaration in Support (which asks the judge to grant your name change without holding a hearing)